teor2345/privcount/doc/CounterDefinitions.markdown

 The number of unique Client IP addresses seen by the relay in each 10 minute interval.

-All ClientIP counters are rotated every 10 minutes to limit the number of Client IP addresses stored in memory.
+The IP addresses used in ClientIP counters are rotated every 10 minutes to limit the number of Client IP addresses stored in memory.
+It takes 2 rotations for a Client IP address to be removed from memory.

 ### LifeTime